slott56/slott56.github.io/Pelican/content/blog/2011/12/2011_12_09-statically_typed_language_nonsense.rst

 more trouble.

-&quot;but I&#39;ve dabbled in Haskell and this oft...
+&quot;but I've dabbled in Haskell and this oft...
 -----------------------------------------------------

 mazelife<noreply@blogger.com>